Glenn Beck: TheBlaze TV (formerly GBTV)

 Beck's Fox News one-hour show ended on June 30, 2011, and a new two-hour show began his television network, which started as a subscription-based internet TV network, TheBlaze TV, originally called GBTV, on September 12, 2011.
 Using a subscription model, it was estimated that Beck was on track to generate $27 million in his first year of operation.
 This was later upgraded to $40 million by The Wall Street Journal when subscriptions topped 300,000.
-On September 12, 2012, TheBlaze TV announced that the Dish Network would begin carrying TheBlaze TV.
-TheBlaze is now available on over 90 television providers, with 11 of those being in the national top 25.

 Books

 Mercury Ink has a co-publishing deal with Simon & Schuster and was founded by Glenn Beck in 2011 as the publishing imprint of Mercury Radio Arts.
 Started in 2011, Mercury Ink publishes adult and young adult novels and non-fiction titles.
 Authors signed to Mercury Ink include Beck and New York Times best seller Richard Paul Evans.

 Beck has reached No. 1 on The New York Times Bestseller List in four separate categories As of 2010: Hardcover Non-Fiction, Paperback Non-Fiction, Hardcover Fiction, and Children's Picture Books.

 Beck has a chapter giving advice in Tim Ferriss's book Tools of Titans.